hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `selector_match_operator` - (Optional) Operator which will be used to search in the variable content.
 Possible values are `Equals`, `StartsWith`, `EndsWith`, `Contains`.
 If empty will exclude all traffic on this `match_variable`

 * `selector` - (Optional) String value which will be used for the filter operation.
 If empty will exclude all traffic on this `match_variable`

 ---

+A `firewall_policy` block supports the following:

+* `id` - (Required) ID of an existing Web Application Firewall Policy with which to associate the Application Gateway

+---